dfreeman500/City-data/README.md

 A GUI flask app (flask_app.py) and command line app (main.py) are available and both are have the ability to show a graph of population density **(not all cities have this info)**.
 The info is exported into a csv (for each session) and also a SQLite database for data persistence across sessions.
 You can read, update, and delete the entries from within the CLI.
 The program works best for American cities.

+The Lyft challenge was also added to the flask_app.py simply because this project included a web app.
+The Lyft challenge code does not need the api to run.

 #
 Example of flask_app.py (click image for better quality gif)